-Automated Installation for MacOS
+Automated Installation for macOS

-Whether packed archives (ZIP, TAR, etc.), disk images, application bundles, installers, and now also the AppStore.
+Whether packed archives (ZIP, TAR, and others), disk images, application bundles, installers, and now the App Store.
 What was meant to be a simple installation for beginners has become a nightmare for them.

 Then Homebrew came on stage, a software that calls itself

 The missing package manager for macOS.
 In a short time, this program became the default for macOS developers.
 With a simple one-line command, Homebrew is installed in a fixed location on the system and symbolic links (symlinks) are created to the default locations.

 With Homebrew, packages can be installed via the terminal:

 But in addition to software packages, you use many programs that cannot be installed via Homebrew (browsers, graphics, sound or video editing programs, and utilities).